wojtkowiak/meteor-custom-protocol/README.md

 ## Contributing

 If you discovered a bug please file an issue.
 PR are always welcome, but be sure to run and update the tests.
-Please also regenerate the docs running `gulp --gulpfile .gulp/gulpfile.js docs`.
+Please also regenerate the docs running `npm run docs`.

 ### Examples